Home & Property Improvements

 Living in and loving a Shaker home can be a major undertaking.

 To make the effort worthwhile and the result magnificent, take advantage of Shaker's City Services.
-Information on historic preservation of an older home is available on the Planning Department's Housing Preservation page and in Community Links under Historic Preservation.
+Information on historic preservation of an older home is available on the Landmark Commission page and on the Resources page.
 Qualified rehabbers can receive special incentives through the Shaker Renovator Program.

 So, you're planning an improvement project for your home.
 What do you do first?

-Download the Property Improvement Resources brochure for a summary of assistance programs or the Housing Assistance Programs Chart for a brief overview.
+Download the Property Improvement Resources brochure or the Housing Assistance Programs Chart for a brief overview of assistance programs.
+Additional information is available via the links to the left.
 For more information about the city's programs, contact Housing Programs Specialist Sharra Thomas at 216-491-1434.

 If you decide to hire a contractor, you will want one who is registered with the City.
 Lists of registered contractors are updated regularly.
 The City cannot recommend contractors for you, but always suggests that you: